gwuhaolin/web-webpack-plugin/readme.md

 │   └── signup.js
 ```
 `AutoWebPlugin` find all page `home login signup` directory in `./src/`,for this three page `home login signup` will use `index.js` as main file and output three html file `home.html login.html signup.html`

+AutoWebPlugin find all page `home login signup` in dir `./src/` then:
+- use index.js as entry for every page to make a chunk named `chunk home login signup`
+- output html files for every page `home.html login.html signup.html`
+- auto inject resource required by every page（e.g home.html will inject home chunk）

 ### ignorePages attribute
 `ignorePages` page name list will not ignore by AutoWebPlugin(Not output html file for this page name),type is array of string.